UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module8/module8_05.md

 array([ 2,  6, 10])
 ```

-We can obtain specific slices by using a colon `:`.
-If I wanted only the
+We can obtain specific slices by using a colon as well.
+If we only
-first 2 rows and the last 3 columns, I could do the following:
+wanted the first 2 rows and the last 3 columns, we could do the
+following:

 ``` python
 arr2[:2,1:]